 There are plenty of reasons to get enough calcium in your diet.
 Ninety-nine percent of the calcium deposits in your body is in your bones and teeth where it keeps them hard and strong.
 But the other 1% is no less important.
 Calcium is critical for the healthy function of muscles, glands, and nerves.
 When calcium levels drop too low in the bloodstream, it can be fatal.
 Getting enough dietary calcium is especially important for women since they’re at higher risk for osteoporosis.
 Calcium and vitamin D help to prevent bone loss that occurs with aging, and they work together as a team.

 To get enough calcium, some people turn to calcium supplements.
 It sounds so convenient.
 Simply take a calcium supplement every day to get the calcium you need for strong bones.
-Unfortunately, recent research reveals that taking a calcium supplements may be risky to your health.
+Unfortunately, recent research reveals that taking calcium supplements may be risky for your health.

 Calcium Supplements: Does Convenience Come With Some Risks?

 In a recent study published in the journal Heart, researchers looked at the incidence of heart attacks among 24,000 people living in Heidelberg, Germany.
 After questioning these folks about their diet and use of supplements, they found that respondents who took calcium supplements had an 86% higher risk of suffering a heart attack relative to those who didn’t.
 This isn’t the first study to show such a link.